nikkpap/The_Channelizer/README.md

 The format is detected from the file contents, not only from the extension.

+🧰 Main Features

+📺 Channel Browser

+unified TV / Radio channel view

+sortable table

+search by channel, satellite, DB ID and order

+visible favorite membership columns

+responsive layout for smaller displays

 ⭐ Favorites

-The_Channelizer includes native favorite handling for supported formats.

-You can:

-add or remove selected channels from favorite groups
+add/remove selected channels to favorite groups

-work with multiple selected channels
+multi-channel favorite editing

 clear all favorites from selected channels

 rename favorite groups

-reorder favorite groups in the application
+reorder favorite groups

-view favorite membership directly in the channel table

-open a Favorites summary page
+open a dedicated favorites summary page

-Keyboard shortcuts:
+Shortcuts

 1 ...
-9   Toggle Favorite slot 1 ...
+9 → toggle favorite slot 1 ...
 9

-Ctrl + F  Focus search
+Ctrl + F → focus search

-F1        Instructions
+F1 → open instructions

 🛰️ Satellites

-The Satellites tool lets you inspect the satellites inside the current receiver file.
+inspect satellites in the current receiver file

+keep/delete satellites where safely supported

+dependent cleanup for related records

+protected workflow with backup and verification

+Format notes

-SQLite DB
+SQLite DB: supported

-Satellite deletion is supported together with related cleanup of:

-transponders

-channels

-audio data

-subtitles

-favorite links

-receiver mapping records

-CHL

-Satellite deletion is supported with automatic re-indexing of:
+CHL: supported with re-indexing

-satellites

-transponders

-channels

-favorite channel references

-SDX

-Satellite deletion is intentionally locked in v3.0 until additional receiver-side validation is completed for binary SDX re-indexing.
+SDX: deletion intentionally locked in v3.0 pending more validation

 ℹ️ Channel Info

-Double-click any channel or use the right-click menu.
+Double-click a channel or use the right-click menu to view:

+channel details

+transponder details

+satellite details

+favorites membership

-Depending on the receiver format, The_Channelizer can display:
+Depending on the loaded format, available data can include:

-Channel

-Name

-Provider

-TV / Radio type

 Service ID